thakur-yogesh/DSA/README.md

 # DSA

-This repository contains various data structures and algorithms.
+This repository contains various programs on data structures and algorithms.
 I'll be updating this repo frequently